asmithBox/Additive/README.md

 - Secret will either be made in addition to the provided code or introduced in an additional package
 - Secret will have an overload function based on the number of integer parameters (one or two parameters)

+Choice of language:

+Java was chosen as the language for this task due to the portability provided after compilation to bytecode.